omart075/Markerless-AR/README.md

   * Feature Matching
   * Find Homography
   * Calculate camera intrinsic and extrinsic matrices
-  * Make above information understandable for OpenGL
+  * Tie it all together

 # 1. Find planar object:
   * Given a scene image (or frame if using a video), we must find a planar object (magazine, paper, book, etc.) that we will use to attach our 3d object to like we would with a marker.
 It seems just as restricting as having to rely on a marker but the main difference is that these planar objects exist naturally in the real world whereas markers do not.